omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

 2.2 if they are wrong/incorrect, OBD rejects the request and notify Bob.

-Before close a channel, all HTLCs pending in this channel shall be removed, after which close_channel can be successfully executed.
+Before closing a channel, all HTLCs pending in this channel shall be removed, after which close_channel can be successfully executed.

 1. type: -38 (close_channel)
 2. data: